Milk Allergy in Babies

 Is it really allergy?

 There can be other reasons for symptoms of reflux, waking at nightgreen poop or fussy behaviour that may not necessarily be to do with the mother’s diet or allergy.
-They are more likely to be due to food allergy if there is a family history of allergies.
-Discussing symptoms with your health professional and IBCLC lactation consultant will help you determine the most likely causes for your baby’s symptoms.
+They might be more likely to be due to food allergy if there is a family history of allergies.
+Discussing symptoms with your health professional and IBCLC lactation consultant will help you brainstorm the most likely causes for your baby’s symptoms.

 father comforting baby on his shoulder